apytypes/apytypes/_sources/development.rst.txt

 APyTypes is an open source project and contributions are very welcome!
 From bug reports, through enhancement suggestions, to better documentation and code.

-Here, there will be some devleopment information to be expanded over time.
+Here, there will be some development information to be expanded over time.

 Installation
 ------------